ibrahiemhss/Teleprompter/README.md

 In order to help the user achieve a good presentation, this app ensures the flexibility of saving any file the user wants from and to the device or the cloud.
 There are many options the user can freely choose from like resizing fonts ,changing colors, using the app in landscape mode and adjusting the script scrolling speed the way it suits them.

-this project in Udacity course in the Android Developer Nanodegree.
+This project is Udacity's in the Android Developer Nanodegree course capstone project.

 # Documentation
 Check out _Capstone_Stage1.pdf_ for Project Requirement Document / specification document that outlines a technical design and implementation plan for the app.